-The results show that neutralization performance is governed by the interplay between target susceptibility and the HPM link budget.
-The electronic vulnerability of the target, represented by the disruption threshold $E_{\mathrm{th}}$, is the dominant factor, followed by transmit power, aperture size (and its interaction with pointing jitter), and engagement range.
-Consistency between analysis and simulation confirms the correctness of the received-energy and neutralization-probability models.
+The results show that the predicted engagement effectiveness is governed by the interplay between target susceptibility and the HPM link budget.
+The electronic vulnerability of the target, represented by the effective susceptibility threshold \(E_{\mathrm{th}}\), is the dominant factor, followed by transmit power, aperture size, its interaction with pointing jitter, and engagement range.
+Consistency between analysis and simulation supports the internal consistency of the received-energy and exposure-response probability models under the adopted assumptions.
 The closed-form sensitivities clarify why decreasing range or increasing either power or aperture yields the largest gains, whereas incremental improvements in pointing accuracy or atmospheric conditions provide comparatively modest benefits over the evaluated regimes.
-For commercial or unshielded UAVs, current HPM systems can achieve rapid and reliable neutralization within typical dwell times; for hardened platforms, comparable performance requires materially higher power, larger apertures, and/or longer dwell times; moreover, and the achievable range may be fundamentally limited by propagation and jitter constraints.
+For commercial or unshielded UAVs, the model predicts that current HPM systems may achieve high cumulative engagement effectiveness within typical dwell times; for hardened platforms, the same framework indicates that comparable performance would require materially higher power, larger apertures, and/or longer dwell times, with the achievable range further constrained by propagation and pointing effects.

-Overall, the presented framework constitutes a tractable, validated, and design-oriented analytical tool for HPM–UAV engagements.
-It systematically transforms stochastic kinematics, beam control dynamics, and atmospheric variability into closed-form performance metrics and sensitivity measures that enable rapid trade-off evaluation, parameter optimization, and risk-aware mission planning.
+Overall, the presented framework constitutes a tractable and design-oriented analytical tool for probabilistic HPM--UAV engagement assessment within the scope of the adopted assumptions.
+It transforms stochastic kinematics, effective beam-control uncertainty, and atmospheric variability into closed-form performance metrics and sensitivity measures that enable rapid trade-off evaluation, parameter optimization, and risk-aware mission planning.
 Future research will extend the framework to incorporate time-correlated pulse trains, multi-target interactions, and adaptive scheduling strategies that exploit real-time estimates of range, pointing jitter, and atmospheric conditions.